dysonprotocol/dysonprotocol2/x/whaleswap/spec.md

 - No attachments: module handlers move funds via bank keeper.
 Script-style attached MsgSend is not used.
 - Mint fee semantics: nameservice skips fees when destination is the module account; module mints to itself then forwards.
 Direct user mints (if any) still owe fees.
-- Liquid denom format: `whaleswap.dys/coins/<solid>` (no base64).
-Shares: `whaleswap.dys/pools/{pool_id}`.
+- Shares denom: `whaleswap.dys/pools/{pool_id}`.
 - Single-pool swaps only.
 Multi-hop is achieved by multiple messages in one tx.
 - Per-leg XOR rule: each SwapLeg must specify exactly one of swap_in or swap_out (not both).
 Use message-level max_input (vector caps) and min_output (vector guarantees) to assert end-of-tx constraints across legs.
 - Authority: module account must control `whaleswap.dys` root for mint/burn/class ops.
-- Orderbook settlement uses TAKE_ALL-only with a single aggregated multi-send via an internal whaleswap helper (`wsMoveCoins`); liquid inputs collected at the module are burned post-settlement.
+- Orderbook settlement uses TAKE_ALL-only with a single aggregated multi-send via an internal whaleswap helper (`wsMoveCoins`).

 ### 2. External dependencies and authorities